-A Cancer Vaccine For Dogs Is Being Tested & It Could Be Good News For Humans
+A Cancer Vaccine For Dogs Is Being Tested & Here’s What Happens If It Works

 Vaccines have been successful in the prevention of myriad diseases and some specific types of cancer-causing viruses, like human papillomavirus (HPV).
 However, because there are so many forms of cancer, and the disease has the ability to mutate to resist treatment, researchers haven't yet been able to develop a broad cancer vaccine.
 That might soon change with Colorado University's Vaccination Against Canine Cancer Study (VACCS trial), which could pave the way for the development of a cancer vaccine for humans, CNN reported.